yobson/Y86_64-forth/README.md

 ### The Interpreter
 - To use the interpreter (I assume a unix system), simply run `rlwrap ./FORTH -i` or `rlwrap ./FORTH --interactive`.
-- You can give a file as input and it will load in the functions defined in it and prepare the stack.
+- You can give a files as input and it will load in the functions defined in them and prepare the stack.

 ### The Compiler
 Assuming your code is in the file `code.f`, run `./FORTH -o OutFile code.f`.
 If you do not specify an output, the code